Beck Theatre, Hayes

 Bring It On is ideal for any company with talented, young performers whether they're singers, dancers, actors, or cheerleaders.
 With a colourful assortment of characters, an exciting fresh sound and explosive choreography with aerial stunts, this hilarious, universal story is sure to be everything you hoped for and nothing like you expected.

-Please download the Application Form (deadline: Fri 6 April 2018) and further information about Summer Project.
+Please download the Application Form (deadline: extended to Fri 20 April 2018) and further information about Summer Project.
 Please fill in the application form and return along with a passport sized photo in advance of auditions.
-We anticipate that auditions (date: Sun 29 April 2018) will be popular and due to the actual number of Project places available and time restrictions on audition day we may not be able to see anyone who misses the application form deadline or just turns up on the day.
-Also, subject to actual numbers we might need to stop taking application forms BEFORE the deadline so please send your application form in nice and early!
+Auditions (date: Sun 29 April 2018) will be popular and due to the actual number of Project places available and time restrictions on audition day we may not be able to see anyone who misses the application form deadline or just turns up on the day.

 The actual Summer Project will run from Sun 12 – Sat 25 August 2018.
 You must be available for all these days.
 Due to the short rehearsal and production time it is very important that you are fully committed to the Project for the whole period – for example, if you are on holiday and will miss the first couple of days of rehearsals them I’m afraid that you will not be able to take part.
 If you have an important appointment that will be difficult to reschedule such as dentist or doctor then please let us know in advance so that we can plan for your absence.
 Everyone should have a full day off on Sun 19 August along with some earlier finishes during the first week and later starts in the second.
 A full rehearsal schedule will be sent to project members in July.